mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ```

 This begins by creating the label "a".
-The `N` command appends the next input line onto PatSpace.
+The `N` command appends the next input line onto the pattern space.
 The address `$!` matches every line except the last.
 For each of those lines, the `ba` command
 branches back to the label "a".
-The result is that the entire file is read into PatSpace,
+The result is that the entire file is read into the pattern space,
 including newlines.
 The substitute command at the end is not executed
-until the entire file is in PatSpace.
+until the entire file is in the pattern space.
 It replaces all occurrences of "John",
 followed by a space or newline,
 followed by "Smith"